practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 <br/>

-Otherwise, Forth programming is **System level programming** in postfix notation, also called Reverse Polish Notation, where operators follow their operands.
+Otherwise, Forth programming is **System level programming** in postfix notation, also called Reverse Polish Notation, where operators follow their operands:

 > Stack machines offer processor complexity that is much lower than that of CISC (Complex Instruction Set Computers) machines,
 > and overall system complexity that is lower than that of either RISC (Reduced Instruction Set Computers) or CISC machines.
 They do this without requiring complicated compilers or cache control hardware for good performance.